Neck Pain While Driving?

 What do most people do?
 I would say the majority just deals with it.
 They don’t seek treatment of any kind.
 They just assume there is nothing they can do.
 Some people will take over-the-counter medicine as needed.
 The meds are just a band-aid, to conceal the pain, and can have serious side effects like stomach and liver damage.
 Others have tried some kind of therapy, exercise, etc, but they still have pain.

 I have good news!
 You CAN do something about it.
 Usually it’s an easy fix, and sometimes in as little as one treatment the problem can be fixed!
-Just make an appointment at our Columbia chiropractic office!
+Just make an appointment at our Columbia family chiropractic care office!

 Now that your pain is gone and you can actually see the oncoming car when you turn, you and your passengers are safer.
 I think that the State Farm “double check” commercials with Aaron Rogers should include something about saving money if you can turn your neck normally (just saying…).